 In 2022, Alexandria City Council adopted six priorities that have been used to provide a cohesive framework for budget and policy decisions for the next fiscal year.
 These priorities have a business plan, which together provide the framework for an interdepartmental approach to achieving city goals.
 The business plans describe how the City will ensure each priority area is well run, the community receives quality services, and the availability of indicators to track the City's progress.
-City Council will further update these priorities in 2024 to ensure their relevance as City initiatives develop and progress.
+City Council will update these priorities in 2024 to ensure their relevance as City initiatives develop and progress.
+The FY 2025 Approved Budget text will be updated to reflect the finalized City Council Priorities and their associated indicators.